logankilpatrick/wgschool/content/vis-menu.md

 +++

 This **2-day** course is an introduction to scientific visualization with ParaView.
-Please download a [ZIP file](https://owncloud.westgrid.ca/index.php/s/yG9xbsYLbLymvdZ/download) with all slides (single PDF combining all chapters), sample datasets and scripts.
+Please download a [ZIP file](https://owncloud.westgrid.ca/index.php/s/yG9xbsYLbLymvdZ/download) with the slides (single PDF combining all chapters), sample datasets and scripts.

 **Instructor**: Alex Razoumov (WestGrid)